Ironclad Industries - Corporate Headquarters

 If Okonkwo is Ironclad's heart, Lin Wei-Chen is its circulatory system.
 She manages the impossible logistics of operating across Earth and orbit, coordinating millions of workers and billions of tons of material.
 The Orbital Elevator runs because she makes it run.

-Former military logistics officer, recruited by Okonkwo after she evacuated an entire arcology using Ironclad cargo systems without authorization.
+Former military logistics officer for the Pacific Defense Collective (dissolved during the Merger Years).
+Recruited by Okonkwo personally in 2159 after she successfully evacuated an entire arcology using Ironclad cargo systems without authorization.
 Instead of prosecuting her, he offered her a job.

 • Speaks in numbers.
 "We moved 47,000 tons yesterday.
 2% above projection."

 • Never sleeps more than four hours.
-Claims to dream in spreadsheets.
+Neural augmentations suppress REM; she claims to dream in spreadsheets.

 • Terrifyingly calm in emergencies.
 The worse things get, the quieter her voice.